 Fabulous copper beeches.

-The team have great plans to expand their wildlife friendly policy but need volunteers to do so as not unexpectedly there are no funds available for such projects.
+A cork tree The team have great plans to expand their wildlife friendly policy but need volunteers to do so as not unexpectedly there are no funds available for such projects.
 They currently work with the probation service but hope to set up a Friends association to take it further.
 At the current time they have a multitude of bird and bat boxes mounted on the trees and green woodpeckers are frequently sighted.
 They deliberately plant low maintenance perennials such as sedums and geraniums on neglected plots which only need strimming once a year and attract the insects.
 Even late in the season the area is still awash with pretty self seeded calendula

 which gives it a glorious patchwork of colour.
 Next year they are leaving an area to grow wild in the hopes of creating a bee friendly environment so I shall hopefully return and see how it is developing.